 These cases are spare parts of the artwork Lost Luggage (2001) that the Canadian artist Jeff Wall made for the head of the Wilhelminapier at Hotel New York.
 From the pier, the Holland America Line shipped many thousands of European migrants to the New World.
 With his depiction of a depot for found objects, Wall made no less than a monument for one of the most important European migration centers and thus a monument for migration.
 The work was a government gift and was unveiled by the then Prime Minister Wim Kok.
 It belongs to the collection of Sculpture International Rotterdam.

 Jan van Munster belongs to an important Dutch generation of monumental artists.
 He made a number of works for Rotterdam, including IK, two horizontal letters, designed in polished black granite.
 The letters express the maker's philosophy ("Everyone is Me, but who is I?")
 And functioned as high-quality street furniture alongside Blaak Station.
 Due to the revitalization of the area around the station, the work was temporarily stored.
 The artwork is part of the collection of Sculpture International Rotterdam.

-Studio Makkink & Bey is a Rotterdam architect and design agency and was founded in 2002.
+Studio Makkink & Bey is a Rotterdam architecture and design office and was founded in 2002.
 The studio is led by architect Rianne Makkink and designer Jurgen Bey.
-The studio works in various fields of applied art and includes public space projects, product design, architecture, exhibition design and applied arts.
-Jurgen Bey teaches at the Royal College of Art in London and since 2010 he has been director of the Sandberg Institute in Amsterdam.
-Makkink teaches at various academies, taught architecture at Ghent University and teaches at the Design Academy in Eindhoven.
+The studio works in different fields of applied arts and includes public space projects, product design, architecture, exhibition design and applied arts.
+Jurgen Bey teaches at the Royal College of Art in London and has been director of the Sandberg Institute in Amsterdam since 2010.
+Makkink teaches at various academies, was a lecturer in architecture at the University of Ghent and teaches at the Design Academy in Eindhoven.